 A great way to break the ice with your world language class at the beginning of the year is by doing chisme (gossip).
-It would be best if you started with a conversation before gossiping so students have time to get comfortable and feel safe enough to participate.
+It would be best if you started with a conversation before gossiping, so students have time to get comfortable and feel safe enough to participate.
 Also, conversations allow you to prepare students for what they can expect during this activity.
-You can create discussion questions that focus on getting to know one another or on a topic related to the material at hand.
+You can create discussion questions focusing on getting to know one another or on a topic related to the material.

 Once everyone is engaged in a conversation, ask them if they want to continue talking or would instead switch out groups and try to chisme.
 Chisme is when two people share harmless information about someone else in their group.
 For example: "I heard so-and-so likes cheese pizza," "I heard he has a pet snake,” or “I heard she read every Harry Potter book in a weekend."

-Depending on the grade your students are in, you may want to regulate the topics they “gossip” about, for example, limit it to food, celebrities they like, pets, or fictional characters.
+Depending on your students' grade, you may want to regulate the topics they “gossip” about.
+For example, limit it to food, celebrities they like, pets, or fictional characters.

 Back to School Means Back to Community

-Community building is critical at the beginning of the year because it creates a safe space for students to practice their world language skills and make mistakes.
-Hopefully, these communication-based icebreakers are a helpful start to your year.
+Community building is critical at the beginning of the year because it creates a safe space for students to make mistakes while practicing their world language skills.
+Students need to feel comfortable learning, so create a cultural community where everyone feels accepted.

 We can't wait to see what other creative activities you come up with to break the ice in your classroom!
 If you want to learn more ways to creatively engage with students or exchange icebreakers with other world language teachers, join the conversation at the Language Is Limitless community Facebook group!